 - Apply the paste generously over the stained area: Gently scrub the counter with a soft cloth and rinse thoroughly.
 Repeat as needed.

 - Tackle tough stains: If repeated scrubbing doesn’t remove the stain, reapply the paste, cover the area with plastic wrap, and tape the edges down.
 Leave the homemade stain remover in place overnight or even for a few days.
 Then rinse and wipe the granite with a soft cloth to hopefully reveal a stain-free surface.

-Now that you know how to clean granite countertops, you may want help cleaning other rooms.
+Well done!
+Now you know the best way to clean granite so it looks great and last for decades.
+Give your house the same attention with ongoing house clean services.
 For all your home cleaning needs, rely on the professionals at Molly Maid.
 Our team is fully licensed and insured for your peace of mind.
-Contact your local Molly Maid or call 1-888-583-6490 today for a free estimate!
+Contact your local Molly Maid or call 1-888-583-6490 today for a free cleaning estimate!